Historic Camden Revolutionary War Site

 British Occupied Camden South Carolina

-From the comfort of the large home built by Joseph Kershaw the founder of Camden, Lord Rawdon administered the town and oversaw the construction of fortifications.
-Camden at the time was roughly two blocks of houses.
-Rowden ordered a palisade or log wall fortification built around the town.
-The town was also defended by five earthen fortifications called redoubts.
-Other structures like the jail and powder magazine were located just outside of the town.
+From the comfort of the large home built by Camden’s founder, Joseph Kershaw, Lord Rawdon administered the town and oversaw the construction of fortifications.
+Camden at this time was only two blocks of houses.
+Rowden ordered a palisade, or log wall fortification, built around the town.
+He also supervised the construction of five earthen fortifications called redoubts to further defend his position.
+Other buildings like a jail and powder magazine were located just outside of town.

-Because of its location along the Wateree River, Camden became the principle British supply post and storage facility for the next year.
-Equipment was quickly and easily transported from Charleston by river boats.
-From Camden, supplies could be sent further north by river or distributed by land to outposts on the interior of the colony.
+Because of its location along the Wateree River, Camden became the principle British supply post and storage facility for the Carolinas.
+Arms and Equipment could be quickly and easily transported to Camden from Charleston by river boats.
+From Camden, supplies were sent further north by river or distributed by land to outposts in the interior of the colony.

 Prelude to The Battle of Camden- General Horatio Gates Takes Charge

-Born in Britain, Gates had severed in the British army and when the American Revolution broke out, he was appointed Adjutant General of the Continental Army.
-In that post, he proved himself a skilled administrator helping to establish and fledgling army.
-Although his talents was more suited to overseeing the formation, supply, and record keeping of the army, he longed to prove himself in the field and felt that he should be commanding the Centennial Army instead of Washington.
+Born in Britain, Gates severed in the British army but when the American Revolution broke out, he joined with General Washington and was appointed Adjutant General of the Continental Army.
+In that post, he proved himself a skilled administrator helping to establish the fledgling army.
+Although his talents were more suited to overseeing the formation, supply, and record keeping of the army, he longed to prove himself in the battlefield and felt that he should be in command of the Centennial Army instead of General Washington.

 On August 4, 1777 he was given his chance when he was appointed commander of the Northern Department.
-Shortly after taking command, he got his first taste of victory at the Battles of Saratoga.
-Although Gates took credit, his field commanders including Daniel Morgan and Benedict Arnold directed the order of battle with Arnold defying Gates orders and taking the field and rallying troops in fierce battle earning himself the title “Hero of Saratoga”
+Shortly after taking command, he got his first taste of victory at the Battle of Saratoga.
+Although Gates took credit, his field commanders including Daniel Morgan and Benedict Arnold directed the order of battle with Arnold defying Gates orders and taking the field, rallying troops in fierce battle, and earning himself the title “Hero of Saratoga”.

 With this victory under his belt, Gates attempted to displace Washington as Commander-in-Chief of the Continental Army.
-He used all his skills and political connections, but was unable to defeat Washington’s supporters.
-After his failed attempt, he faded into obscurity until in 1780, his supporters gave him a second chance to be a hero and wrestle power from Washington.
+He used all his guile and political connections, but fell short of defeating Washington in political battle.
+After this failed attempt, he faded into obscurity until 1780 when his supporters gave him a second chance to be a hero and perhaps wrestle power from Washington.

 The Road to the Battle of Camden

-Gates arrived in Hillsborough, North Carolina on July 19th 1780 and took command of what he would call his “Grand Army”.
-He announced his intention to march straight to Camden and liberate the town from British control.
+Gates arrived in Hillsborough, North Carolina on July 19th 1780 and took command of what he called his “Grand Army”.
+His first order of business was to march straight to Camden and liberate the town from British control.
 The officers under his command advised against such a reckless move.
-His plan had the army marching through thinly populated lands with few resources deep into enemy territory far away from supply lines.
+His plan would have the army marching through thinly populated areas with few resources and deep into enemy territory far away from supply lines.
 Gates refused to listen, and the army set out on July 27th.

-The march was hard on his men and many were starving by August 7th when things started to look up.
-General Richard Caswell with his contingent of 2,100 North Carolina Militiamen joined the army.
-A few days later at Rugeley’s Mill just 15 miles north of Camden, General Edward Stevens and his 700 Virginia Militiamen joined the army.
+The march was hard and long and by August 7th many of his men were starving, but things started to look up.
+General Richard Caswell with his contingent of 2,100 North Carolina Militiamen joined the the march to Camden.
+A few days later at Rugeley’s Mill, just 15 miles north of Camden, General Edward Stevens and his 700 Virginia Militiamen also joined the army.

-This brought Gates’ total troop count to well over 4000 men, unfortunately the vast majority of his troops were ill equipped and untested militiamen who had never seen battle much less a British bayonet charge.
-Many of the remaining men were suffering from dysentery and not truly fit to fight.
+That brought Gates’ total troop count to well over 4000 men.
+Unfortunately the vast majority of these troops were ill equipped and untested.
+Most of the militiamen had never seen battle much less a British bayonet charge.
+Of the remaining men, many were suffering from dysentery and not truly fit to fight.
 But the Camden garrison under Lord Rawdon only numbered 1,000 men.
-Gates was confident that he could lead his men to victory.
+Gates was confident in his ability to lead his men to victory.

 In the meantime, Lord Cornwallis had been alerted to Gates’ troop movements.
-Camden was too important to the British war effort to lose.
-It not only held vast storehouses of powder and other supplies essential to the war effort, but several hundred sick and injured soldiers were recuperating within the safety of the towns walls.
-Lord Charles Cornwallis personalty marched reinforcements from Charleston and by August 13 he had arrived in Camden and taken command.
+Camden was too important to the British war effort to risk loosing.
+It not only held vast stores of powder and other supplies essential to the war effort, but several hundred sick and injured soldiers were recuperating within the safety of the town walls.
+Lord Charles Cornwallis personalty marched reinforcements from Charleston and on August 13 he arrived in Camden and took command.

 The Battle of Camden